How does a Workers’ Comp claim work?

-October 13, 2022 | Workers' Compensation
+November 22, 2024 | Workers' Compensation

-Workmen’s comp insurance helps your employees by covering costs associated with work-related injuries, illnesses, and fatalities.
+Workers’ comp, formerly referred to as workman's comp, insurance helps your employees by covering costs associated with work-related injuries, illnesses, and fatalities.
 This includes medical expenses and lost wages.
 If a worker dies as a result of an on-the-job incident, this type of insurance can provide what’s called a death benefit to their surviving family members.

 Worker sustains injury to their leg at their job

-Understanding the Workmen’s Comp Claims Process
+Understanding the Workers' Comp claims process

 If you’ve suffered an injury at work and need medical treatment, something you’re likely to think about soon after you get hurt is your medical expenses.
 You may wonder how you arrange for your company to pay the costs under its workmen's compensation policy.
 Fortunately, the process is relatively simple and straightforward.